andreasmhallberg/readingnotes/Rayner, 1994. Regressive eye movemements and sentence parsing.md

 - Test the assumption that garden pathing always results in regression by re-examining data: 282

-  > If regressions are a necesary consequence of garden pathing, then ,when a regression-contingent analysis (in which trials with regressions are eliminated from the data set) is performed [...] the garden path effect should be eliminated or considerably wakened
+  > If regressions are a necessary consequence of garden pathing, then ,when a regression-contingent analysis (in which trials with regressions are eliminated from the data set) is performed [...] the garden path effect should be eliminated or considerably wakened

 - Results:
   - When trials containing regressions were filtered out there was an effect of garden pahging on first pass reading times.